oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 draft: true
 ---

-During these days I'm tiding up my homelab and found the neccesity of having an internal domain to expose some apps inside my local network but not to the internet.
+During these days I'm tidying up my homelab and found the necessity of having an internal domain to expose some apps inside my local network but not to the internet.

 For example, I use [Vault](https://www.vaultproject.io/) to store secrets and I want an easy way to access the web-ui rather than using the IP address.
 The solution in Kubernetes is to create an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) but if I use my domain `diomedet.com` it will be exposed to the whole internet and I don't want that.

 [external-dns](https://github.com/kubernetes-sigs/external-dns) is my tool of choice to handle the synchronization between my Ingresses and the DNS provider; on my local network I use [Pi-hole](https://pi-hole.net/) to filter all my DNS request and to block some of them.

-Pi-hole already have a "Local DNS Records" section where you could list an arbitrary domain and point it to a specific IP inside or outside your network.
+Pi-hole already has a "Local DNS Records" section where you could list an arbitrary domain and point it to a specific IP inside or outside your network.
 So, if there is a way to make **external-dns** updates that list, what I'm trying to achieve, it would be possible with a little effort.
 Unfortunately, at the moment of writing, there is no way to update the list of local DNS records on Pi-hole programmatically, so we've to find another way to do that.

-Messing around with the interface of Pi-hole, I've noticed that under "Settings -> DNS" you can choose to which DNS server redirect all the incoming requests that hasn't be blocket by the blacklist and besides the classic list of "Upstream DNS Servers" there is also a list of custom upstream DNS servers:
+Messing around with the interface of Pi-hole, I've noticed that under "Settings -> DNS" you can choose to which DNS server redirect all the incoming requests that haven't be blocked by the blacklist and besides the classic list of "Upstream DNS Servers" there is also a list of custom upstream DNS servers:

 ![Pi-hole DNS Settings](/imgs/posts/kubernetes-external-dns-pihole/pihole-dns.png)

-So, the idea is to create a custom DNS server that can be update by **external-dns** and used by Pi-hole as an **upstream DNS server**.
-In this way every ingress with my internal domain will be resolved to the IP of my kubernetes cluster.
+So, the idea is to create a custom DNS server that can be updated by **external-dns** and used by Pi-hole as an **upstream DNS server**.
+In this way, every ingress with my internal domain will be resolved to the IP of my Kubernetes cluster.

-Great, we've a plan, now it's time to make it real!
+Great, we've got a plan, now it's time to make it real!

 ## First things first, we need a DNS server

 Scouting between the providers supported by **external-dns** there a bunch of choices that can be self-hosted, something like [PowerDNS](https://www.powerdns.com/) or [CoreDNS](https://coredns.io/), at this point I was like:
-> "mmh interesting, CoreDNS is the one used by kubernetes internally must be a good choice, let's go with it"
+> "mmh interesting, CoreDNS is the one used by Kubernetes internally must be a good choice, let's go with it"

-A collegue of mine suggested to use **PowerDNS** but I was already set on my path, so I sticked with **CoreDNS**.
+A colleague of mine suggested using PowerDNS** but I was already set on my path, so I stuck with **CoreDNS**.

 To be clear, it's not a bad choice, but might be a little overkill for this specific purpose but let's see what were the difficulties that this path reserved for us.

-In the **external-dns** repo there is a folder `docs/tutorial` with a markdown file for each supported provider (I think each, didn't counted), we're looking for the CoreDNS one: [https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md)
+In the **external-dns** repo there is a folder `docs/tutorial` with a markdown file for each supported provider (I think each, didn't count), we're looking for the CoreDNS one: [https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md)

-Is a tutorial for minikube, but ignoring that part, can be used for every kubernetes cluster and bonus point, show us even how to install **CoreDNS**, great two birds with one stone.
+Is a tutorial for minikube, but ignoring that part, can be used for every Kubernetes cluster and bonus point, show us even how to install **CoreDNS**, great two birds with one stone.

-If you've opened the file you can see from the very beggining that the birds are not two anymore but three, the more the merrier right, right?!
+If you've opened the file you can see from the very beginning that the birds are not two anymore but three, the more the merrier right, right?!

 If you haven't opened the link, let me recap that for you what we need to install:
 - CoreDNS (obviously)